Data Privacy Statement

 We would like to point out that, given the current state of technology, it is not possible to guarantee complete protection of data transmitted over the Internet.
 In some circumstances, third parties may be able to penetrate network security and monitor communications.
 In this regard, please note that the transmission of data via email is fundamentally not encrypted.

-We reserve the right to amend or adapt this data protection policy from time to time.
-This policy was last amended on 5 May 2020.
+We reserve the right to amend or adapt this Data Privacy Statement from time to time.
+This statement was last amended: September 2021.